tikv/website/content/docs/3.0/tasks/best-practices/pd-scheduling.md

 ### Hot regions scheduling

 For hot regions scheduling, use `hot-region-scheduler`.
-Currently, in TiDB 3.0, the process is performed as follows:
+Currently the process is performed as follows:

 1. Count hot regions by determining read/write traffic that exceeds a certain threshold for a certain period based on the information reported by stores.
 2. Redistribute these regions in a similar way to load balancing.